|This article is a proposal|

-Lodovico Mazzotti, an industrialist from Brescia, Lombardy, adventured in the car industry in 1906 producing Panhard & Levassors models under license and badged as Brixia (the roman name of Brescia).
-As Brixia cars were selling slowly Mazzotti’s associate partners abandoned Brixia which was closed after just three years of production.
-In 1910, Mazzotti alone established a new firm called in Lombard Asienda Lombarda-Fabrega Automòbil (A.L.-F.A.), literally Lombard Brand-Automobile Factory.
+Lodovico Mazzotti, an industrialist from Brescia, Lombardy, adventured in the car industry in 1906, producing Panhard & Levassors models under license and badged as Brixia (the roman name of Brescia).
+As Brixia cars were selling slowly, Mazzotti’s associate partners abandoned Brixia which was closed after just three years of production.
+In 1910, Mazzotti alone established a new firm called Asienda Lombarda-Fabrega Automòbil (A.L.-F.A.) in Lombard, meaning Lombard Brand-Automobile Factory.

 The golden age

-During the 1920’s ALFA (as it was now badged) cars started to receive body shells made by some of the most famous coachbuilders in the Italies, beginning ALFA’s golden age.
+During the 1920’s, ALFA (as they were now badged) cars started to receive body shells made by some of the most famous coachbuilders in the Italies, beginning ALFA’s golden age.

-During these years ALFA grew in sales, producing several hundreds of cars (and dozens of trucks) per year and becoming the second largest car maker in the Italies (but far far away from Piedmontese FTAT).
+During these years ALFA grew in sales, producing several hundreds of cars (and dozens of trucks) per year and becoming the second largest car maker in the Italies (but far far behind Piedmontese FTAT).

 With the fall of Mussolini’s Roman Republic and the end of hostilities, Mazzotti and some other racing enthusiasts established an endurance race in 1930 between Brescia and Rome (in the Papal States) and back, the Mille Miglia.
-In the first edition an ALFA won, giving even more recognition to the brand inside and outside the Italies.
-Meanwhile ALFA started to export cars to France and the Holy Roman Empire.
+An ALFA won in the first edition, giving even more recognition to the brand inside and outside the Italies.
+Meanwhile, ALFA started to export cars to France and the Holy Roman Empire.

-In 1931 three ALFAs were at the second edition of the Mille Miglia.
-One of those was piloted by the adventurous Lorena Mazzotti, only daughter of Lodovico Mazzotti and known as an activist for female emancipation.
-At the end of the race, while driving back in first place in the surroundings of Brescia, Lorena had a fatal crash.
-The 1931 Mille Miglia was won by a pilot from the Aragonese team Hispano-Helvetica but he offered the cup to Lodovico Mazzotti.
+In 1931, three ALFAs were at the second edition of the Mille Miglia.
+One of those was piloted by the adventurous Lorena Mazzotti, only daughter of Lodovico Mazzotti and activist for female emancipation.
+At the end of the race, Lorena had a fatal crash while driving back in first place in the surroundings of Brescia.
+The 1931 Mille Miglia was won by a pilot from the Aragonese team Hispano-Helvetica, but he offered the cup to Lodovico Mazzotti.
 It is the only cup not won by an ALFA present at the ALFA Lorena Car Museum in Brescia.
 The brand was then renamed ALFA Lorena, in honor to Lodovico’s daughter, and since then the initially colorful brand’s badge is shaded black.

 Like most surviving car makers in Europe, ALFA Lorena restarted private car production after the Second Great War with pre-war models.
-Like several luxury brands ALFA Lorena moved down-market in order to survive during reconstruction years.
-Unlike Ti Frojta Motorverki or Volkswagen among others ALFA Lorena didn’t launch a people’s car by the early 1950’s.
-The first new model since the 1930’s, the ALFA Lorena 4C Berlina, was the first four cylinder car since the 1920’s but was still a small luxury car.
-Such a successful car permitted ALFA Lorena to remain in the up-market car scene and financing car racing.
+Like several luxury brands, ALFA Lorena moved down-market in order to survive during the reconstruction years.
+Unlike other car makers such as Ti Frojta Motorverki or Volkswagen, ALFA Lorena didn’t launch a people’s car by the early 1950’s.
+The first new model since the 1930’s, the ALFA Lorena 4C Berlina, was the first four-cylinder car since the 1920’s but was still a small luxury car.
+Such a successful car permitted ALFA Lorena to remain in the up-market car scene and finance car racing.

 The 1950’s represented a decade of expansion for ALFA Lorena.
-By 1955 the firm produced around 50 000 cars per year, much more than just over 1 000 made by late 1930’s.
-ALFA Lorena also once again produced top market limited edition luxury cars under famed Italian coachbuilders’ body shells with large six or eight cylinders engines, traditionally called the 6C and 8C models respectively.
-These started to be exported to the NAL-SLC where they became successful competitors against English SS or German Mercedes-Benz sports cars.
-A second factory started to be built to increase production having export in mind.
+By 1955, the firm produced around 50 000 cars per year, much more than just over 1 000 made by late 1930’s.
+ALFA Lorena also once again produced top-market limited-edition luxury cars under famed Italian coachbuilders’ body shells with large six- or eight-cylinder engines, traditionally called the 6C and 8C models respectively.
+These started to be exported to the NAL-SLC, where they became successful competitors against English SS or German Mercedes-Benz sports cars.
+A second factory was built to increase production and exportation.

-By late 1950’s ALFA Lorena’s line-up was rather confusing, consisting of 4C, 6C and 8C lines, each one having various versions and some rather exclusive with just few hundreds made.
-Sales in the NAL-SLC were responsible about half of the production when the Second Carquake occurred, in 1958.
-Being Italy a right-hand drive country ALFA Lorenas stopped being sold in the left-hand drive NAL.
-Suddenly ALFA Lorena was in deep trouble.
+By the late 1950’s, ALFA Lorena’s line-up was rather confusing, consisting of 4C, 6C and 8C lines, each one having various versions and some rather exclusive with just a few hundred made.
+Sales in the NAL-SLC were responsible about half of the production when the Second Carquake occurred in 1958.
+Italy being a right-hand-driving country, ALFA Lorenas stopped being sold in the left-hand-driving NAL.
+Suddenly, ALFA Lorena was in deep trouble.

-Thousands of cars were shipped back to Italy, but not being city cars they weren’t sold in large enough numbers due to increases in oil prices as consequence of the Suez Crisis.
-With the massive loss of profits ALFA Lorena found itself unable to launch new smaller models to replace the expensive unsold ones.
-In 1960 it was forced to abandon car racing after 49 years of success, although many races were won by independent pilots driving ALFA Lorenas until the early 1970’s.
-The finances losses piled up and the company finally bankrupted in 1962, leaving automotive enthusiasts in shock.
+Thousands of cars were shipped back to Italy, but they weren’t sold in large enough numbers because they were not city cars and oil prices had increased as a consequence of the Suez Crisis.
+With this massive loss of profits, ALFA Lorena found itself unable to launch new smaller models to replace the expensive unsold ones.
+In 1960, it was forced to abandon car racing after 49 years of success, although many races were won by independent pilots driving ALFA Lorenas until the early 1970’s.
+The financial losses piled up, and the company finally bankrupted in 1962, leaving automotive enthusiasts in shock.
 The world had lost one of its most famous and remarkable car brands.

-Intending to reach the luxury car market outside Japan, the Corean car manufacturer Hiendai bought the rights of ALFA Lorena's name and badges from the Mazzotti.
-It was a shock to the automotive press as an European brand so full of history came under Asian ownership.
+Intending to reach the luxury car market outside Japan, the Corean car manufacturer Hiendai bought the rights to ALFA Lorena's name and badges from the Mazzotti.
+It was a shock to the automotive press as a European brand so full of history came under Asian ownership.
 At the time, Hiendai was not widely perceived as a manufacturer deserving to own ALFA Lorena.

-By early 1990’s first ALFA Lorenas rolled off the production lines since 1962.
-Instead of being made in Brescia they were now made in Corea simply to be sold abroad as captive exports, as they surpassed the Japanese restrictions for car size and engine displacement.
-At first the Corean ALFA Lorenas were seen with distrust despite being much nicer than regular Hiendais (and Japanese cars in general); sales were slow and automotive press believed it was the flop of the decade.
+By the early 1990’s, the first ALFA Lorenas rolled off the production lines since 1962.
+Instead of being made in Brescia, they were now made in Corea simply to be sold abroad as captive exports, as they surpassed the Japanese restrictions for car size and engine displacement.
+At first, the Corean ALFA Lorenas were distrusted despite being much nicer than regular Hiendais (and Japanese cars in general); sales were slow and automotive press believed it was the flop of the decade.
 Part of Hiendai’s financial troubles during the 1990’s were thanks to this operation.
-Another corean car maker, Kïa Motors, merged with Hiendai (in 1998) permitting the injection of capital.
-ALFA Lorena, as a brand of the new Kïa-Hiendai Group, was rather benefited and the line-up was totally refreshed.
-In time the once extinct brand was going strong and started to be recognized internationally.
-In 2011, the ALFA Lorena 4C Gran Turismo illustrated the North American Horseless car magazine cover in its Yearbook edition, which every year shows all car models under production of the world, an honor given for the first time to a Japanese car maker.
+Another Corean car maker, Kïa Motors, merged with Hiendai (in 1998) permitting an injection of capital.
+ALFA Lorena rather benefitted as a brand of the new Kïa-Hiendai Group, and the line-up was totally refreshed.
+In time, the once extinct brand was going strong and started to be recognized internationally.
+In 2011, the ALFA Lorena 4C Gran Turismo illustrated the North American Horseless car magazine cover in its Yearbook edition, which shows all car models under production throughout the world every year, an honor given for the first time to a Japanese car maker.

 Nowadays ALFA Lorena is available in various markets around the world, but still not in Japan.
-In recent years it has enjoyed success, selling many more cars than in previous years.
+It has enjoyed success in recent years, selling many more cars than in previous years.

-Originally ALFA’s logo was composed of a red square topped by the inscription ALFA in white.
+Originally, ALFA’s logo was composed of a red square topped by the inscription ALFA in white.
 Inside the circle were two vertical halves with the same colors of the flag of Brescia (left white and right blue).
-The left side side was emblazoned with a camunian rose (which is also seen on the national Lombard flag) while the right side was emblazoned with a lion rompant (representing the city of Brescia).
+The left side was emblazoned with a camunian rose (which is also seen on the national Lombard flag), while the right side was emblazoned with a lion rompant (representing the city of Brescia).